Kimi K2 Open Weights: How I Prompted Moonshot's Frontier Model for Agentic Tool Use

 Table of Contents

-The architecture breaks down as follows:
+The architecture breaks down as follows, based on Moonshot AI's technical documentation:

 | Component | Specification | Notes |